The Holy Land, Syria, Idumea, Arabia, Egypt, and Nubia

-The Holy Land, Syria, Idumea, Arabia, Egypt, and Nubia is a travelogue of 19th-century Palestine and the magnum opus of Scottish painter David Roberts.
+The Holy Land, Syria, Idumea, Arabia, Egypt, and Nubia is a travelogue and the magnum opus of Scottish painter David Roberts.
 It contains 250 lithographs by Louis Haghe of Roberts's watercolor sketches.
 It was first published by subscription between 1842 and 1849, in two separate publications: The Holy Land, Syria, Idumea and Arabia and Egypt and Nubia.
 William Brockedon and George Croly wrote much of the text, Croly writing the historical, and Brockedon the descriptive portions.